 An Annual Treasury Report is submitted to the Council each year after the close of the financial year which reviews the performance of the investment portfolio.
-This report contains the following: -
+This report contains the following: - a.
+In house investments

-- a. average investments held during the financial year and average interest rates - b. investment strategy for the year compared to actual strategy - c. explanations for variance between original strategies and actual - d. comparison of return on investments to the investment benchmark - e. compliance with Prudential and Treasury Indicators
+- a. average investments held during the financial year and average interest rates - b. investment strategy for the year compared to actual strategy - c. explanations for variance between original strategies and actual - d. comparison of return on investments to the investment benchmark - e. compliance with Prudential and Treasury Indicators b.
+External fund manager 7 day LIBID